-Day Five – Cano Cristales to Medellin
+Colombia Travel Guide – Day Five – Cano Cristales to Medellin

 The final day in Cano Cristales involved a morning trek.
 I decided not to go.
-I had an ankle injury which had been severely irritated by the unexpected difficulty of the previous two days.
+I had an ankle injury that had been severely irritated by the unexpected difficulty of the previous two days.
 And I was so over the sun.
 I relaxed at the hotel and drank coffee and had a lovely morning!

 The others on the tour said that I didn’t miss much.
 Perhaps they were being nice but I was already very happy with my photos so I decided that was sufficient!